 Reflection in Nature

 We have seen that the rebounded images of persons is the mechanism for being aware of and thinking of ourselves, but now we must consider nature.
 Persons are reflected in nature, too!
 This is the basic form of reflection.
-Persons reflecting each other is a later development but its achievement is a greater awareness, a “‘selfier’ self”, quips Dennett.
+Persons reflecting each other is a later development in time and its achievement is a greater awareness, a “‘selfier’ self”, quips Dennett.
 So, especially in living things, persons ‘see’ themselves in a rudimentary or

 incipient form.
 We all have had this experience: An ant scurrying about reminds us of ourselves with our own goals and aspirations.
 Step on it and it does not take much to feel a bit of sympathy.
 Looking into the eyes of our pet dog, its person-ality seems clear.
 Even the seasonal ebb and flow of plant life seems human: we too brace for the winter and rejuvenate in spring.
 Ants, pets, plants are “quasi-persons”, “semi-persons” and, jokingly, “semi-hemi-demi persons”, says Dennett.
 We see in them an agency that becomes more full-blown in us, it seems.